 Search Criteria : United States of America Milwaukee

-This Conference has been Cancelled.
-CSA 77th Annual Meeting is organized by Central Surgical Association (CSA) and will be held from Jun 04 - 06, 2020 at Saint Kate - The Arts Hotel, Milwaukee, Wisconsin, United States of America.
-Additional details will be posted as soon as they are available.
+2020 American Association of SNAP Directors (AASD) / National Association of TANF Administrators (NASTA) Annual Education Conference is organized by American Public Human Services Association (APHSA) and will be held from Aug 23 - 26, 2020 at Milwaukee, Wisconsin, United States of America.
+Additional details will be posted as soon as information is available.

-Microscopy & Microanalysis Conference 2020 is organized by the Microscopy Society of America (MSA).
-The symposium is held from Aug 02 - 06, 2020 at Milwaukee, Wisconsin, United States of America.
-Additional details will be posted as soon as they are available.
+Wisconsin Academy of Ophthalmology (WAO) 2020 WI Eye MD Symposium is organized by Badger Bay Management Company (BBMC) and will be held from Sep 18 - 19, 2020 at Milwaukee, Wisconsin, United States of America.
+Additional details will be posted as soon as information is available.

 PACS Administrator Course: Training in Imaging Informatics is organized by Medical Technology Management Institute (MTMI) and will be held from Oct 05 - 09, 2020 at Milwaukee, Wisconsin, United States of America.
 Target Audience: This course is designed for all imaging professionals who want to enter the challenging world of Imaging Informatics.
 Radiology Administrators, RT's and personnel who are actively involved in PACS selection, planning and implementation will benefit from this course.
 Also current PACS Administrators and field engineers who wish to update their knowledge will benefit from the blend of medical imaging and PACS business content in this course.
 Accreditation: This program provides 38 hours of Category A continuing education credit for radiologic technologists approved by ASRT and recognized by the ARRT and various licensure states.
 Category A credit is also recognized by CAMRT’s Continuing Education Credit Approval Program for CE credit in Canada.
 You must attend the entire program to receive your certificate of completion.
 About this Course: The integration of Picture Archiving and Communication Systems (PACS) in radiology to EMR/EHR systems is changing the way imaging services are provided.
 MTMI's PACS Administrator Course aims at providing all of the essential skills and knowledge necessary for the successful, planning, implementation and maintenance of a PACS, or other radiology system.
 This program also helps prepare students for the Certified Imaging Informatics Professional (CIIP) certification exam.
 Major topics include: a comprehensive guide to DICOM and HL7, Teleradiology, PACS architecture, integrating the healthcare enterprise and electronic medical records.
 The deployment of Picture Archiving and Communication Systems (PACS) in radiology is changing the way imaging services are provided.
 PACS management is a growing challenge for Radiology department personnel and vendors.
 The emergence of the Imaging informatics profession and the PACS Administrator role is an answer to the complexity of the digital imaging environment.
 PACS management and healthcare informatics require specific knowledge and skills unique to this technology.
 Educational Objectives: At the completion of this course, participants will have: • Acquired the essentials in preparation for the Certified Imaging Informatics Professional (CIIP) examination, sponsored and accredited by the American Board of Imaging Informatics (ABII) which was founded by the Society for Imaging Informatics in Medicine (SIIM) and the American Registry of Radiologic Technologists (ARRT). • An understanding of the practical and operational issues essential to a successful PACS implementation. • A functional knowledge of day to day PACS maintenance activities. • A practical understanding of the DICOM and HL7 standards. • An understanding of how PACS integrates with other hospital systems. • The ability to troubleshoot PACS and RIS problems. • The ability to design and streamline workflow to suite the needs of a digital imaging environment.